Skip to main content

 Each patient has a registered nurse allocated to their care who has critical care training and experience.

-During the day there will be several visits to each patient by our 'multidisciplinary team' – a group of staff with specialist training in different fields, who work out the best treatment through consultation.
+During the day there will be several visits to each patient by our multidisciplinary team (MDT).
+An MDT is a group of staff with specialist training in different fields, who work out the best treatment through consultation.

 In addition, all patients are also regularly assessed by a physiotherapist, pharmacist and dietitian.